mckornfield/pdfconverter/README.md

 Second you will need to load the virtual environment using `source venv/Scripts/activate`

-Third you will need to install the pdf client `pip install git+https://github.com/pdftables/python-pdftables-api.git`
+Third you will need to install the pdf client `pip install git+https://github.com/pdftables/python-pdftables-api.git` (actually this should already be done by loading the virtualenv)

 ### Usage